Regulation

 April 17, 2026

-Fit-and-Proper vs. Reliability Screening: KWG § 25c Explained
+Fit-and-Proper vs. Reliability Check: KWG § 25c Explained

-Three terms that are often confused: Fit-and-Proper, Reliability Screening, and § 25c KWG.
-For compliance leaders in banks and financial institutions, it is essential to know the difference — and where they overlap.
+Three terms that are often confused: Fit-and-Proper, reliability check, and § 25c KWG.
+For compliance officers in banks and financial institutions, it is crucial to know the difference — and where they overlap.

 Fit-and-Proper: The Concept

-"Fit and Proper" is a well-established Europe-wide concept: people in key functions at financial institutions must be professionally qualified (fit) and personally reliable (proper).
+“Fit and Proper” is a concept established across Europe: people in key functions at financial institutions must be professionally suitable (fit) and personally reliable (proper).

 • Professional competence for the specific role